belio39/StackOverFlow_lite/README.md

 # Prerequisities
-  - Python 3.6 or a later version
+  - Python 3.6

+# Installation
+> Downlaod / clone the project to your local computer by: